 How To Break Through A Workout Plateau

 Are you stuck in a fitness rut?
 Do you feel like you’ve stopped making progress?
 These workout tips can help you to get your groove back when you’ve reached a fitness plateau.

-If you feel like you have hit a roadblock on your fitness journey, don’t despair — this happens to most people!
+Don’t feel discouraged if you feel like you’ve hit a roadblock on your fitness journey — it happens to most people!
 Once you understand how your body adapts to training, you can make the changes to break through the plateau, continue making progress and start enjoying exercise again.

 What is a workout plateau?

 To keep seeing improvements in your strength and fitness, you need to progressively overload the body to keep it changing, adapting and getting stronger.